dorostanian/sushi/README.md

 # Usage

-You can use **Flow** in two different ways: as a library to import in your project or launch it as service and get the benefits of graphical UI designer.
+You can use **Sushi** in two different ways: as a library to import in your project or launch it as service and get the benefits of graphical UI designer.

-There are multiple ways of building flows.
+There are three ways of building flows.
 1. Reading `TOML` files from a directory.
 2. Building the flows programmatically.
 3. Using the UI.
-(WIP)

-You need to make sure that you have at least one block that has `source = true`.
-This tells the engine where it needs to start the execution.
-You can have multiple source blocks.

 ```kotlin
 val flowEngine = FlowEngine()